provitd/provitd.github.io/README.md

 Use a different branch (e.g., `develop`) for ongoing development work.
 Push your commits there as often as you want.

+To test that the build will work, run `npm run build`.
-Once you’re happy with your changes, create a Pull Request from `dev` → `main`.
-Review, test, and merge.
-That merge triggers the deployment workflow and updates the live site.
+If the build worked and you’re happy with your changes, create a Pull Request from `dev` → `main`.
+Review, test, and merge once again if the merge of the branges created more commits.
+Updating the `main` branch triggers the deployment workflow and updates the live site.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.